luminus-framework/luminus/resources/public/md/routes.md

 Using the `noir.util.route` namespace from `lib-noir`, we can define rules for restricting access to specific pages.
 Let's take a look at how to create a private page which is only viewable if the `:user` key in the session matches the name of the page.
-Firs, we'll need to reference `noir.util.route` and `noir.session` in the handler.
+First, we'll need to reference `noir.util.route` and `noir.session` in the handler.

 ```clojure